parmj/QuizBizz/README.md

 # QuizzBizz

-A real time game that will makes classrooms more fun.
-You can sign up and create a Quiz and share a unique room code that users can join and play.
-It is a jeopardy like game where the first person to push the buzzer get’s to answer and the points are tracked.
+QuizzBizz is a cross-platform web app which runs on Nodejs.
+QuizzBizz provides a fun classroom environment by engaging students through interesting quiz questions.
+It is a jeopardy like game where the first person to push the buzzer gets to answer.

 ## Getting Started